National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 On warm days listen for Ohio’s smallest frog, the spring peeper, calling out in the woodland forests.
 Small, harmless brown snakes, also known as DeKay snakes, attempt to warm themselves on the Towpath and upland trails.
 Later this month, large flocks of wood ducks use the Beaver Marsh early in the morning as a stopping ground on their southbound migrations to our southern Gulf of Mexico states.

-Please remember that all wildlife is protected in the park, and take care not to harm these animals.
-When watching wildlife, please observe from a distance, and follow the park rules by not feeding the animals.
+Please remember that wildlife are protected in the park, and take care not to harm these animals.
+When watching wildlife, please observe from a distance, and follow the park rules by not feeding them.